-The AAFR will include statements of indebtedness.
-The fiscal year debt statements in each AAFR certify the amount of (i) new debt issued, (ii) debt outstanding, and (iii) assessed valuation.
+The AAFR will include information on the District's indebtedness including the amount of (i) new debt issued, (ii) debt outstanding, and (iii) assessed valuation.
 The AAFR will be posted on the District's website, the District's dissemination agent's website and the Municipal Securities Rulemaking Board's Electronic Municipal Market Access (EMMA) website.